-At Episkopi Primary School, we are determined to meet the educational needs of all our pupils by working inclusively.
+At Hornbill School, we are determined to meet the educational needs of all our pupils by working inclusively.
 We strongly believe that every teacher is a teacher of every pupil within our school, including those with SEND (Special Educational Needs and Disability).
 This provision is "additional to and different from that made generally for other children or young people of the same age."
 (Code of Practice p.4).
-Episkopi Primary School is a well-resourced school meeting the needs of a diverse range of pupils: the majority of whom are service children.
-This means that many pupils experience frequent moves and may be with us for only one or two years.
+Hornbill School is a well-resourced school meeting the needs of a diverse range of pupils: the majority of whom are service children.
+This means that majority of pupils experience frequent moves and may be with us for only two or three years.
 This makes it especially important that pupils' individual needs are identified and met as soon as possible.

+In this policy, 'special educational needs' refers to a learning difficulty that requires special educational provision.
 The SEND Code of Practice (updated May 2015) says: A child of compulsory school age or a young person has a learning difficulty or disability if he or she: